 An overserved territory dedicates more sales reps to an area than there are real prospects.
 Your salespeople will have nothing to do and likely won't be able to meet their quotas.
-In addition, other territories will probably suffer because of the increased cost to maintain the overserved territory.
+In addition, other territories will probably suffer because of the increased (yet needless) cost to maintain the overserved territories.

-Most businesses fall into this trap with 72% of agencies admitting they commit a disproportionate amount of resources to high-profile clients.
+Many businesses fall into this trap.
+According to one recent study, 72% of agencies admitted they commit a disproportionate amount of resources to high-profile clients.
 This can be a costly mistake for your company, though.
 HubSpot found that nearly half of the companies that they surveyed reported a loss of at least 11% through client over-servicing.

 An underserved territory, on the other hand, will also create problems for your company.
 You will lose out on potential sales when your sales can’t properly take on their leads in an area.
 Sales reps will be too tempted to take on too much, which will leave your customers dissatisfied.

-To understand how to divide up your sales territory, you need to take some time getting to know your ideal customer and who you want to reach.
-You need to know more about your customer to get the information you need.
+To understand how to divide up your sales territory, take some time to get to know your ideal customer and who you want to reach.

-Take a look at the customers, prospects, and leads that you already have.
-Divide your customers up into three groups:
+Start by looking at the customers, prospects, and leads that you already have.
+Divide your customers into three groups:

 - Your top-tier customers, who require the least amount of effort to get a sale.

-- Your second-tier customers.
-These require some work but are worth the effort.
+- Your second-tier customers, who need some work but are worth the effort.

-- Your third-tier customers.
-These require a lot of work, maybe more than they are worth.
+- Your third-tier customers, who might need more than they are worth.

-Laying out these customers into groups, you can make sure that you are targeting more customers like the first- tier customers.
-You want to analyze your top customers to find the common characteristics between them.
+Laying out these customers into groups, you can make sure that you are targeting more customers like the first-tier customers.
+Analyze them to find common characteristics between them.

 You will want to note more than where they are located to get the right territories.
 Some additional questions to consider:

-- What is their pain points, and why are they drawn to your product or service?
+- What are their pain points, and why are they drawn to your product or service?

-- Which of your products and services is doing best?
+- Which of your products and services are doing best?

 - What events lead to a customer purchasing from you?